 A big question a lot of people ask is do I need to cook my oats before adding them to my smoothie?
 The debate of cooked vs uncooked oats in smoothies is a long standing one.

 The answer is that oats are completely safe to eat raw, you do not need to cook oats first.
 That being said, uncooked oats (especially steel cut or oat grouts) have chewy kernels still attached so can be quite unpleasant if used raw.
-Best cook first or soak overnight to allow these to soften.
+Cooked oats or soaked oats are softer and more palatable.

 If you’re using Scottish oats or rolled oats raw then letting them sit in the smoothie for 20-30 minutes before drinking allows them to soften adequately.